adaofeliz/image-to-text-app/README.md

 # ScanGenAI API

-A FastAPI-based REST API service that provides OCR (Optical Character Recognition) for images and RAG (Retrieval-Augmented Generation) for PDF documents, powered by PaddleOCR, LangChain, and vector search with Qdrant.
+A FastAPI-based REST API service that provides OCR (Optical Character Recognition) for images, RAG (Retrieval-Augmented Generation) for PDF documents, and Speech-to-Text conversion for audio files, powered by PaddleOCR, LangChain, OpenAI Whisper, and vector search with Qdrant.

 ## Features

 - 🖼️ **Image to Text Conversion**: Upload images and extract text using advanced OCR
 - 📄 **RAG with PDF**: Upload PDFs and query them using Retrieval-Augmented Generation with vector search
+- 🎤 **Sound to Text Conversion**: Upload audio files and transcribe them using OpenAI Whisper model
 - 🔐 **Authentication System**: JWT-based authentication with PostgreSQL
 - 👤 **User Management**: Register, login, email verification, and token refresh
 - 🔒 **Protected Routes**: Secure endpoints with token-based authentication